Hey, it’s Mark from MarksInsights.

 And I hate that.
 I hate when something preys on people’s hope and frustration like that.
 If you are trying to make money online and you’re sick of complex systems that never quite click, you’re exactly who this pitch is targeting.

-You’re the one being told that all your past failures were because everything else was just too hard, and this will finally be easy.
+You’re being told that all your past failures were because every other method was “too hard,” and this one will finally be easy.
+That messaging hits the exact emotional trigger these offers rely on.

-The ads on social media are built to mess with that part of your brain that hopes maybe this one is different.
-They’re loud, emotional, and designed to stop you in your tracks.
+The ads you see on social media are built to target that part of your brain that hopes maybe this time it’s different.
+They’re loud, emotional, and engineered to stop you from scrolling.
+Reuters notes that as much as 10% of Metas revenue could be being generated by scam artists.
+So it’s more important than ever to stay alert.

 RECOMMENDED: 👉 Click here to check out my No.1 recommendation